-My assignment for the foodblogswap of November was to bake a recipe from the blog of Marina’s Bakery.
-This blog is completely designated to baking.
+My assignment for the food blog swap of November was to bake a recipe from the blog of Marina’s Bakery (Dutch blog).
+This blog is completely devoted to baking.

-With really nice recipes, all of them.
-But one took immedeately my attention.
+And there were delicious recipes on her site.
+But one took immediately my attention.
 Marina wrote a blog about her birthday cake.
-A real good looking cake photo accomponied the post.
+A real good looking cake photo accompanied the post.
 And at that precise time, my birthday party was in four days.

-The childeren on my birthday party ate the cake and there was one conclusion: Not only nice to see, but also very delicious.
+The children at my birthday party ate the cake and there was one conclusion: Not only nice to see but also very delicious.

-- If you don’t have a spring form but a baking dish of 18 cm diameter, make sure to cover the bottom and sides of the baking dish with baking paper.
+- If you don’t have a springform but a baking dish of 7.25 inches (18 cm) diameter, make sure to cover the bottom and sides of the baking dish with baking paper.
 The cake will be easier to get out after cooling down.

 Kit kat smarties cake

 - springform 7¼ inches (18 cm) diameter